Follow the Cataract Patient Journey at Swagel Wootton Eye Institute

 Do you think cataract surgery is scary?
 There’s no reason to be frightened.
 According to the AARP, most patients say that cataracts don’t interfere with daily activities.
 However, after the procedure, 62% report clearer vision and a higher quality of life.
 Many adults in their 60s and 70s develop cataracts and undergo cataract surgery.

 At Swagel Wootton Eye Institute, we perform this minimally invasive technique on hundreds of patients every year.
 It takes about 15 minutes and you can go home after the procedure.
 Do you wonder if you need cataract surgery?
 Many cataracts don’t require immediate surgery.
-Start by setting up at an appointment at our offices in Mesa or Chandler for an assessment of your vision as soon as you notice light sensitivity or blurry vision.
+Start by setting up an appointment at our offices in Mesa or Chandler for an assessment of your vision as soon as you notice light sensitivity or blurry vision.

 If you experience the following symptoms, you may need cataract surgery: